Macmillan Publishers: History

-Macmillan was founded in London in 1843 by Daniel and Alexander MacMillan, two brothers from the Isle of Arran, Scotland.
+Macmillan was founded in London by Daniel and Alexander MacMillan, two brothers from the Isle of Arran, Scotland.
+Daniel was for some time assistant to the bookseller Elijah Johnson in Cambridge, but entered the employ of Messrs Seeley in London in 1837.
+In 1843, he began business in Aldersgate Street, and in the same year, the two brothers purchased the business of Thomas Newby in Cambridge.
+A branch office was opened in 1858 in Henrietta Street, London, which led to a great extension of trade.
+These premises were surrendered for larger ones in Bedford Street, and in 1897, the buildings in St Martin's Lane were opened.
+By then, the firm had been converted into a limited liability company, its chairman being one of Daniel's sons, Frederick Macmillan, who was knighted in 1909.

 Daniel was the business brain, while Alexander laid the literary foundations, publishing such notable authors as Charles Kingsley (1855), Thomas Hughes (1859), Francis Turner Palgrave (1861), Christina Rossetti (1862), Matthew Arnold (1865) and Lewis Carroll (1865), with the latter first meeting Alexander in London on 19 October 1863.
 Alfred, Lord Tennyson joined the list in 1884, Thomas Hardy in 1886 and Rudyard Kipling in 1890.

 Other major writers published by Macmillan included W. B. Yeats, Rabindranath Tagore, Nirad C. Chaudhuri, Seán O'Casey, John Maynard Keynes, Charles Morgan, Hugh Walpole, Margaret Mitchell, C. P. Snow, Rumer Godden and Ram Sharan Sharma.

 Beyond literature, the company created such enduring titles as Nature (1869), the Grove Dictionary of Music and Musicians (1877) and Sir Robert Harry Inglis Palgrave's Dictionary of Political Economy (1894–99).

 This logo appeared in Leslie Stephen's biography of Alexander Pope, published by Macmillan & Co in London in 1880.